Wistoria: Wand and Sword: Will's Group

 One of the three top students in Will's class who aims to become a Magia Vander to save her noble family from ruin.
-She is rather aloof and, unlike her peers, has never bullied Will, having instead mostly ignored him.
-After learning of his true strength, however, she allies herself with him, Sion, Julius, and Wignall to graduate from the academy.
+After learning of Will's strength, she allies herself with him, Sion, Julius, and Wignall to graduate from the academy.
 After graduating, she joins the Thunder Faction along with Will.

 She is a close combat mage known as a "magic knight" specializing in lightning magic, which she uses to enhance her physical abilities.